remix-run/remix/docs/tutorials/jokes.md

 Why don't we add some validation?
 We could definitely do the typical React validation approach.
 Wiring up `useState` with `onChange` handlers and such.
 And sometimes that's nice to get some real-time validation as the user's typing.
 But even if you do all that work, you're still going to want to do validation on the server.

 Before I set you off on this one, there's one more thing you need to know about route module `action` functions.
-The return value is expected to be the same as the `loader` function: A response, or (as a convenience) a serializeable JavaScript object.
+The return value is expected to be the same as the `loader` function: A response, or (as a convenience) a serializable JavaScript object.
 Normally you want to `redirect` when the action is successful to avoid the annoying "confirm resubmission" dialog you might have seen on some websites.

 <!-- TODO: add a page about why `redirect`ing is better for successful actions and link it here. -->